nxp-mcuxpresso/mcuxsdk-doc/boards/kw47evk/releaseNote/topics/what_is_new.md

     -   **Platform specific**

-        -   Early access release only:
+        -   Early adopter release only:
             -   Deep sleep power mode not fully tested.
 User can experiment deep sleep and deep down modes using low power reference design applications
             -   XTAL32K-less support using FRO32K not tested

-    -   **Overal folder restructuring for SDK3**
+    -   **Overal folder restructuring for SDK 24.12.00**

         -   [Platform]:
-            -   Rename platform_family from connected_mcu/nbu to wireless_mcu/nbu
+            -   Renamed platform_family from connected_mcu/nbu to wireless_mcu/nbu
             -   platform family have now a dedicated fwk_config.h, rpmsg_config.h and SecLib_mbedtls_config.h
         -   [Services]:
-            -   Move all framework services in a common directory "services/"
+            -   Moved all framework services in a common directory "services/"